BMW iX3 review: performance, motor & drive

-Despite being down on power compared to its rivals, the BMW iX3 feels fast and quite good fun; the ride is a little firm, though
+Despite being down on power compared with some rivals, the BMW iX3 feels fast and quite good fun; the ride is a little firm, though

 |0-62mph||Top speed||Driven wheels||Power|

 Regardless of whether it's petrol, diesel, hybrid or electric, a BMW should always be good to drive – and that's generally the case with the iX3.
-The suspension is on the stiff side, to keep the car's considerable 2,185kg weight in check, so the iX3 feels much like its internal-combustion siblings from behind the wheel, just with a firmer edge.
+The suspension is on the stiff side, to keep the car's considerable 2,185kg weight in check, so the iX3 feels much like its internal-combustion siblings from behind the wheel, just with a slightly firmer edge.

-The resulting composure, paired with relatively quick steering and a low centre of gravity, means the iX3 is perhaps a little more engaging than a Mercedes EQC or Audi e-tron – but sadly, that stiffness means it's also a less comfortable car.
-It's quiet on the move, however, so should be a relaxing companion on longer drives.
+The resulting composure, paired with relatively quick steering and a low centre of gravity – that heavy battery is mounted under the floor, remember – means the iX3 is more engaging than a Mercedes EQC or Volvo XC40 Recharge.
+But sadly, that stiffness means the iX3 is also a bit less comfortable – not enough to discourage those doing long distances, but we’d advise you try before you buy.
+It’s still very quiet on the move, however, so should be a relaxing companion on motorway drives.

 BMW iX3 0-62mph, top speed and acceleration